void

 Vilém Srp

 Vilém Srp (sometimes written Srb) was born in 1864 in Panenské Březany east of Prague.
 In 1897 he married Marie Nováková with whom he already had the daughter Božena.
 From 1901 and until 1928, when the building that housed Na Kuklíku was demolished, he owned and managed the named hostelry.
-In 1916 it appears that the pub closed for a period, and in 1918 the name U Miláčka appeared in an advert[a], just as on the mentioned post card.
+In 1916 it appears that the pub closed for a period, and in 1918 the name U Miláčka appeared in an advertisement[a], just as on the mentioned post card.
 Srp lived in the building next to the restaurant and he died on 26 May 1931.
 So far it has not been possible to confirm the author's assertion that "Serabona" was a member of Sokol.

-As a curiosity it could be added the Srp subscribed to Svět zvířat and he even wrote to them at the end of 1910, praising the magazine and confirmed that he had paid the subscription for the next year[b].
+As a curiosity it could be added that Srp subscribed to Svět zvířat and he even wrote to them at the end of 1910, praising the magazine and confirmed that he had paid the subscription for the next year[b].

 Quote(s) from the novel